AI Transport overview

 Minimal server route

-import { streamText } from "ai";
+import { streamText, toUIMessageStream } from "ai";

-import { createServerTransport } from "@sockudo/ai-transport/vercel";
+import { createAgentSession } from "@sockudo/ai-transport/vercel";

-const transport = createServerTransport({
+const session = createAgentSession({

 client: sockudo,